HenrikSamuelsson/STM32F4-LwIP-TCP-IP/README.md

 Toolchain version used is [gcc-arm-none-eabi-4_9-2015q3](https://launchpad.net/gcc-arm-embedded/+download "gcc-arm-none-eabi-4_9-2015q3").

+## Blocking VS Non-Blocking
+A socket can be setup to be either blocking or non-blocking.

+A socket set to blocking will not take control of the system and not release it until some event happens.
+For example when you call receive to read from a stream, control isn't returned to your program until at least one byte of data is read from the remote site.
+This process of waiting for data to appear is referred to as "blocking".

+A socket placed in non-blocking mode, means that we are free to do other things without having to stop and wait for an operation to complete.

 ## LwIP Configuration
 All LwIP based projects contain a configuration file named lwipopts.h.
 Any missing option from this configuration file can be imported (copy/paste) from a file called opt.h.